Increasing the Use of a Natural Fungus (Duddingtonia flagrans) to Control Internal Parasites in Small Ruminants

 Accomplishments:

-The data from the preliminary research on farms were presented at the Delaware Agriculture Week program in 2022 and 2023.
-The information was accepted well by several farmers and many farmers are interested in trying on producer farm research.
+The data from the preliminary research on farms was presented at the Delaware Agriculture Week program in 2022, 2023, and 2024.
+The information was well received by several farmers, with many expressing interests in trying the product on their own farms.
+For the 2023 Agriculture Week program, advertisements were sent via Facebook and email to the DSU listserv, resulting in 53 farmers registering for the program.

 Milestone #2 (click to expand/collapse)